karusea/website/README.md

-uhh static website thing using the newcss theme
+uhh static website page thing
 ###### some parts of the code are kinda messy

+> css theme used
 > https://newcss.net/